pradeep3sep/interviewquestion/README Next.md

 <br>

+### Note:

-**Note**: Passing `data between a parent layout` and its `children` is `not possible`.
+Passing `data between a parent layout` and its `children` is `not possible`.
 However, you can `fetch the same data` in a route `more than once`, and the same API call is made in layout.js and page.js, React will automatically `deduplicate (dedupe)` requests, ensuring the data is only fetched once.

 <br>
 <br>